 Nicholson conforms to the professional guidelines of Uniform Standards of Professional Appraisal Practice (USPAP) and is compliant through March 19, 2021.

-He is also an auctioneer in New York and Pennsylvania.
-In 2017 he helped raise over one million dollars for U.S. charities, including Broadway Cares.
+He is also a licensed auctioneer in New York and Pennsylvania.
+Nicholson has helped raise millions of dollars for U.S. charities, including Broadway Cares.

 For Nick’s CV request a copy HERE